Students should be familiar with the following key terms and their definitions pertaining to the University of Michigan-Dearborn registration process.

 Key Term Definitions

 Continuing students who are eligible to register will receive an email notifying them that registration is beginning.
 Registration dates are based on the number of credits toward program you currently have.
-You can determine your registration date based on credit toward program as listed in the "Registration Timetable".
+You can determine your registration date based on credit toward program as listed in the "Registration Timetable."
 New students and those participating in non-traditional programs will receive written information regarding their registration appointment time.

 Engineering Students are not permitted to elect courses Pass/Fail.
-For students who wish to elect the course for audit, please check with your school or college for its policy on electing a course for audit.
+For students who wish to elect the course for audit, please check with your college for its policy on electing a course for audit.
 Electing a course for audit requires permission of the instructor.
 The Web system will allow a student to select a course with the pass/fail or audit grading option.